 But we can’t ignore mission.
 I love what Matthew Kruse writes in his book What Church Can Be: “Every church needs to look in the mirror and ask, ‘Are we built to love and gospel outsiders together?’…We exist — not exclusively, but pronouncedly — to help outsiders become insiders.”

 That’s why we’re here: to be a community obsessed with the gospel and on mission in Liberty Village and beyond.

 The question is: how?
 Today’s passage is going to tell us.

 Paul is writing to the church in Colossae, a very syncretistic city.
 Because it was on a trade route, it was full of different religious influences.
 In other words, Christians were in the minority, and there were many competing worldviews and religious systems.

 Paul has just finished talking about how the gospel affects many of our different relationships.
 In the passage we just read, he begins to talk about how to relate to outsiders, how to be on mission.
 He teaches us two actions that we need to take.
-Neither of them are extraordinary.
+Neither of them is extraordinary.
 Both of them are actions that every single one of us can take.

 Here’s the first.